 This account reflects the statutory requirement for billing authorities to maintain a separate Collection Fund, which shows the transactions of the billing authority in relation to national nondomestic rates and the Council Tax and illustrates the way in which these have been distributed to preceptors and the General Fund.
 The transactions of the Collection Fund are wholly prescribed by legislation.
-Billing authorities have no discretion to determine which receipts and payments are accounted for within the fund and which outside.
+Billing authorities have no discretion to determine which receipts and payments are accounted for within the fund and which are accounted for outside the fund.